dineshba/website/content/posts/encrypt-k8s-data.md

       - identity: {}
 ```

+- Complete example file: https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#providers
+- Available providers: https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#providers

-> We are using standard methods (like aesgcm) and static keys in above example
+> We are using standard method aesgcm and static keys in above example

 > `identity: {}` is very important if you already have a secret before configuring encryption.
 Details in next section

-- Complete example file: https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#providers
-- Available providers: https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#providers

 ## Key points to note
 - Only first provider is used for encryption